OleksiiKova/kovalenko-photography/README.md

   - On the top of the page, the link to the complete website is provided.
   - The deployed site will update automatically upon new commits to the master branch.

-The live link can be found here - https://oleksiikova.github.io/kovalenko-photography/index.html
+The live link can be found [here](https://oleksiikova.github.io/kovalenko-photography/index.html).

 ## Credits